QuentinVillotta/kobo-finance-figures-monthly/README.md

 # kobo_split_automation

 ## Project Description
-The `kobo-finance-figures-monthly` project is designed to automate the processing of Kobo data files, specifically focusing on generating billing details from input datasets.
-The project takes input data in the form of Excel or CSV files, processes it according to specified criteria, and outputs the results in a structured format.
-This automation eliminates the need for manual intervention, making data handling more efficient and reliable.
+The `kobo-finance-figures-monthly` project automates the processing of Kobo data files to generate billing details.
+It fetches data from the Kobo API, applies filters, generates visualizations, and outputs structured results in Excel and ZIP formats.
+This automation streamlines data handling, making it efficient and reliable.

 ## Prerequisites
 To run this project, you will need: